andreinwald/wordpress-js-framework-template/README.md

-# Wordpress Javascript Framework Template
-Skeleton for creating Wordpress template using modern JS frameworks like React, Vue, Angular
+# Skeleton for creating Wordpress template using modern JS frameworks like React, Vue, Angular

 # Installation
 1. Download Wodpress code from site or install via docker